 Imaging tests -- a coronary angiogram, for example -- would show that your organ's lower left chamber is bigger than normal, and that your heart isn’t pumping the way it should.

 Tell your doctor about your loss and your grief, too.
-This can help him figure out what’s going on.
+This can help them figure out what’s going on.

 Talk with your doctor about how you’ll need to take these medications.